 UNI Financial Cooperation and the subsidiaries participating in this site are subject to federal and provincial laws regarding the protection of personal information, namely the Personal Information Protection and Electronic Documents Act and the Act Respecting the Protection of Personal Information in the Private Sector.
-The Caisse takes privacy issues very seriously and adopts whatever measures are necessary to ensure the confidentiality of information that relates to you personally.
+UNI takes privacy issues very seriously and adopts whatever measures are necessary to ensure the confidentiality of information that relates to you personally.

 By "personal information", we mean any information about you that you provide voluntarily and that is used to identify you.